garyfleming/product-engineering/estimates.md

 ## The art of making 8s into 2s

-^ Slicing is the art of taking big things, like our 8, and turning them into smaller valuable things that we understand.
+^ One such better approach is slicing.
+Slicing is the art of taking big things, like our 8, and turning them into smaller valuable things that we understand.
 It's making 8's into 2s.

 ---